Mixed Hodge structures and formality of symmetric monoidal functors: Logarithmic de Rham currents

-is fully faithful and that its essential image is the full subcategory of $\Fun^{\otimes}(\cat{Man},\icat{D})$ spanned by the functors $F$ that satisfy the following two properties: \begin{enumerate} \item Given a hypercover $U_\bullet\to M$ of a manifold $M$, the map
+where the first map is induced by precomposition with the left adjoint to the inclusion $\icat{T}\to \icat{PSh}(\cat{Man})$ and the second map is induced by precomposition with the Yoneda embedding.
+We claim that the above composition is fully faithful and that its essential image is the full subcategory of $\Fun^{\otimes}(\inn\cat{Man},\icat{D})$ spanned by the functors $F$ that satisfy the following two properties: \begin{enumerate} \item Given a hypercover $U_\bullet\to M$ of a manifold $M$, the map

 is an equivalence. \item For any manifold $M$, the map $F(M\times\mathbb{R})\to F(M)$ induced by the projection $M\times\mathbb{R}\to M$ is an equivalence. \end{enumerate} This statement can be deduced from the theory of localizations of symmetric monoidal $\infty$-categories (see \cite[Section 3]{hinichdwyer}).